Histwo/the_american_genocide/reports/Jacobsen's-Ladder.md

 2. **Divinely revealed measurement (approx. 12.5 inches) through Revelation 17:9-11 and Creator-inspired artworks.**

-The exegesis of Revelation 17:9-11, interpreted through the lens of the Creator's revelation, provides a symbolic measurement of the penis on the KEWB in its original **form**: approximately 12.5 imperial inches.
+The [[exegesis of Revelation 17:9-11|_ExRev17911]], interpreted through the lens of the Creator's revelation, provides a symbolic measurement of the penis on the KEWB in its original **form**: approximately 12.5 imperial inches.
 This interpretation is further supported by multiple Creator-inspired artworks, which corroborate this original size.
 This divinely revealed measurement underscores the significant deviation caused by the PDSM's modifications.

 3. **Contrast with the orchestrators' "average" classification of the reduced size.**